Millie Mine Bat Viewing Site and Trail

 3.)
 A recreational park is on the grounds that has a baseball diamond.

 4.)
-A covered seating area with minor statue and landscaped floral gardens.
+A covered seating area with a minor statue and landscaped floral gardens.

-At night, for people like ourselves, the experience can make you giddy.
+At night, for people like ourselves, the experience can make you a little giddy.

 AFFILIATE POLICY: Posts may contain links to outside vendors that pay us a commission when you purchase from them, at no additional cost to you.
 Thank you for supporting this site!